-It is in good part because of the resonance of the archetypal images they carry that myth and story have such authority in informing our relationship with what we perceive to be ‘other’ – in particular, our relationship with the natural world.
-Stories, for example, can show us what it is to fall into the land’s dreaming; they can show us a world in which everything is animate in its own way.
+Myths and stories teach us how to negotiate with the wild, and help us navigate our relationships with what we perceive to be ‘other’.
+They can show us what it is to fall into the land’s dreaming; they can show us a world in which everything is animate in its own way.
 A world in which we can learn from everything: animal, plant, rock.
-Myths and stories help us to belong to the world, to understand it as filled with its own purpose and meaning, rather than as a mere backdrop for human activity.
+Myths and stories help us to understand the world around us as filled with its own purpose and meaning, rather than as a mere backdrop for human activity.

-The native mythology of Britain and Ireland is part of a tradition which concerns itself, at the core, with our relationship with, and duty to, the land.
-The early Grail legends, for example (which can be traced back from medieval French and German romances to their early Irish and Welsh origins) are properly conceived of not as a journey to individual wholeness as many Jungian writers have suggested, but as a journey to healing the Wasteland – healing our relationship with the land, which is in turn associated with healing our relationship with an Otherworld which is just as real as this one.
-This is why we don’t teach stories and practices from other traditions – because these are the stories that are sung to us by this land in which we have our roots, this soil in which our feet are planted.
+The native mythology of Britain and Ireland is part of a tradition which concerns itself, at its core, with our relationship with, and duty to, the land.
+The early Grail legends, for example (which can be traced back from medieval French and German romances to their early Irish and Welsh origins) are properly conceived of not as a journey to individual wholeness as many Jungian writers have suggested, but as a journey to heal the Wasteland – to heal our relationship with the land, with the native Otherworld, and the anima mundi.
 These are the stories which sing us back home to the lands in which we have roots; the stories in which we can find our belonging.
-Let’s learn first from our own old ways, rather than default to the literary traditions and the spiritual or meditative practices of other continents and cultures.

-We can transform ourselves and the world around us by learning from these native mythologies and wisdom traditions — beginning always by exploring them in a way that is rooted in authentic knowledge and study of the original sources, unfiltered by romanticism, fantasy or modern cultural projections.
-A surprising amount of contemporary writing about Celtic myth and tradition is rooted in out-of-date ideas, or is simply fabricated, or wishful thinking.
+We can transform ourselves and the world around us by learning from our native mythologies and folk and wisdom traditions — but beginning always by exploring them in a way that is rooted in authentic knowledge and study of the original sources, unfiltered by romanticism, fantasy or modern cultural projections.
+A surprising amount of contemporary writing about Celtic myth and tradition in particular is rooted in out-of-date ideas, or is simply fabricated, or wishful thinking.
 There’s a lot of talk out there about folklore, myth, archetypes and other elements of Jungian psychology, and unfortunately not all of it arises from a proper grounding in these fields of study.
-And so the foundation of our work at The Hedge School is very firmly rooted in genuine and up-to-date scholarship, and in Sharon’s professional and academic qualifications as a psychologist and mythologist, as well as in my lived experience on the wild Celtic edgelands of Europe.
+And so the foundation of my work at The Hedge School is very firmly rooted in genuine and up-to-date scholarship, and in my academic qualifications as a psychologist and mythologist, as well as in my lived experience on the wild Celtic edgelands of Europe.
 With those firm, deeply rooted ideas as our bedrock, we can let our creative and mythic imagination run free.
 As Carl Jung once wrote, humans have always been mythmakers.
 Our challenge is to learn how to authentically and imaginatively embrace that role again today.

 (Artwork on this page by Maxime Simoncelli)